 What do we use the information for?

 We take your privacy seriously and we will only ever collect and use information which is personal to you where it is necessary, fair and lawful to do so.
-We share information between JH&P and JH&C in order to facilitate the uses set out below by each of them as appropriate.
+We share information between our investment management and financial planning teams in order to facilitate the uses set out below by each of them as appropriate.
 We will collect and use your information only where:

 - required to carry out our obligations as a result of any contracts/investments entered into between you and us;